TU Ideas Competition

 Legal recourse is excluded for prize money claims.
 Your ideas are safe with us and the copyright and the claim to your invention or idea remains your own.

-The organizer and an external jury of experts will evaluate all ideas based on the following criteria:
+The organizer and an external expert jury evaluate the submitted ideas based on the following criteria:

 Application form